Select Page

 Instructors

-Philip GreenwoodPhilip Greenwood is an expert in the art of aikido and iaido (Japanese sword).
+Philip Greenwood is an expert in the art of aikido and iaido (Japanese sword).
 He Is a 6th degree black belt in Aikido and fifth degree black belt in iaido under Koji Yoshida Shihan in Toyama, Japan.
-Greenwood Sensei teaches Aikido in the tradition of Shoji Nishio and is President of Nishikaze Aikido Society of America, official organization of Nishio Aikido in the U.S.
+Greenwood Sensei teaches Aikido in the tradition of Shoji Nishio and is President of Nishikaze Aikido Society of America, official organization of Nishio Aikido in the U.S. He has taught seminars in Japan, Europe and United States.

-Heather GreenwoodHeather Greenwood is a 2nd degree black belt in aikido and a 3rd degree black belt in iaido.
+Heather GreenwoodHeather Greenwood is a 3rd degree black belt in aikido and a 3rd degree black belt in iaido.
 She brings great skill, passion and a warm and happy spirit to the dojo!

 She loves new adventures, cooking, hiking and has a great love for Japanese culture and Japanese arts and crafts.
 Visit her personal blog at http://heathergreenwood.wordpress.com/.

-Will SandovalWill Sandoval holds the rank of 1st degree black belt in aikido and a 2nd degree black belt in iaido.
-He was first introduced to Aikido while attending college in the late 1980’s.
+Will SandovalWill Sandoval holds the rank of 2nd degree black belt in aikido and 2nd degree black belt in iaido He was first introduced to Aikido while attending college in the late 1980’s.
 His training took a break soon after he graduated and began his professional career in the Software/IT field.
 After years of increasing back problems, he came to Greenwood Sensei for chiropractic care in late 2015.
 He was then able to integrate Aikido training back into his regular routine with Greenwood Sensei.
 Will says, “This has been one of best decisions I could have made to help promote healthy living at this point in my life.”

-Michael JacobMichael Jacob holds the rank of 1st degree black belt in both aikido and iaido.
-He began martial arts by studying Taekwondo and Hapkido for 14 years as taught by Richard Crobarger.
-While employed in law enforcement, Michael was an instructor for 9 years in use of force and arrest and control techniques as taught by Robert Koga, a system based on Aikido.
+Michael JacobMichael Jacob holds the rank of 2nd degree black belt in aikido and 2nd degree black belt in iaido.
+He began martial arts studying Taekwondo and Hapkido for 14 years as taught by Richard Crobarger.
+While employed in law enforcement, Michael coordinated arrest and control tactics training for the Murrieta Police Department.
+He was an instructor in use of force and arrest and control techniques as taught by Robert Koga, a system based on Aikido.
 Michael began training in Aikido under Greenwood Sensei in 2016.

 Greenwood Aikido is affiliated with Nishikaze Aikido Society Of America and Aikikai Foundation Tokyo, Japan.
 All student and instructor ranking is accredited through the Aikido world headquarters (Aikikai Foundation), Tokyo.